Xeubaka/youtube-scraper/readme.md

  - Guiven a SearchQuery and a daily quota of minutes in a week, it will calculate how much time you'll take to watch the first 200 videos.

 # How to use
-> Its recommeded to use your own Google Api Key, instructions [here](https://developers.google.com/youtube/registering_an_application), but if you dont have don't worry i provide 3 functional keys on the ```.env.example```.
+> It's recommeded to use your own Google Api Key, instructions [here](https://developers.google.com/youtube/registering_an_application), but if you don't have don't worry i provide 3 functional keys on the ```.env.example```.
 -----
 > This application use a ```.env``` file for setting the ```API_KEY```, but be aware because they have a [daily quota](https://developers.google.com/analytics/devguides/reporting/mcf/v3/limits-quotas) for requests.